miaomiao3/log/README.md

 	log.Alert("alert")
 	log.Emergency("emergence")

-	// file option
+	// file store
 	fileCfg := &log.FileConfig{
 		FileName:    "test.log",
 		MaxDays:     3,    //delete the old file after 7 days
-		MaxSize:     100,  //rename the old file when its lines > Maxlines
+		MaxSize:     100,  //rename the old file when its size larger than MaxSize
 		DailyRotate: true, //rename the old file when date changes and start a new log file }